Code-Institute-Submissions/cumbrian-kayaking/README3.md

 - **Remarketing pixels** so that the company can remind the visitor that they visited the site
 - **Videos** of wildlife and hiking trips and people around a campfire -- to add to the virtual experience
 - **SEO features**  - adding  meta data & descriptions as well as G -maps and locations to enable search engines to find the website in response to user search queries
-- **A  carousel** to replace the static image trip section  and possibl
+- **A  carousel** to replace the static image trip section  and another carousel  for additional testimonials
 -  **A message bot**  to answer routine questions and take enquiries and numbers for call backs.
 - **Video testimonials** from clients  filmed during their holiday.
-- Change the hero image to achieve better text readability - I tried several different ways to make the text stand out, including making the transparent jumbotron a contrasting underlay but it looked ugly.
+- **Photoshopping the hero image** to achieve better text readability - I tried several different ways to make the text stand out, including making the transparent jumbotron a contrasting underlay but it looked ugly.
 For the time being I darkened the area with a tool in Canva.com but  it is still not exactly right.

 ## Technologies Used

 - [Balsamiq](balsamiq.com) -  to create a mockup of the different versions of the website, desktop, tablet & mobile
 - [Typora](typora.com)- to  create  the README.md file to outline the site creation process
+-
 - [HTML]( https://GitHub.com )
 - CSS
 - JavaScript